min. 10, max. 20 people

 Tours are available in Polish and in selected other languages: English, German, French, Spanish, Italian, Ukrainian, Russian and Croatian.

 The Miners’ Route leads through excavations located outside the area of the Mine available for standard touring.
-Please wear comfortable shoes and clothing according to the conditions on the route.
+We recommend wearing appropriate clothing.
+Only footwear covering the entire foot is allowed on the route.
+Wearing footwear made of textile materials is not recommended.
 The temperature underground falls within the range of 14–16ºC.

 At the assembly point, you will also receive a protective suit that you will need to wear for the duration of the tour.